-Tree Roots In The Lawn
+The Problem With Tree Roots In Your Lawn

 The root of the problem is….no, roots are the problem!
 At least in many home lawns across the country, especially where lawns and landscapes include one or more shade trees, tree roots can be a real issue.
 Maple trees, for example (depending on the species) are often shallow rooted.